 However, the focus of the data is to follow customers at the top of the funnel, before they enter sales.
 Basically, the benefits of marketing automation include the ability to track and nurture customers from a raw lead all the way up to a marketing qualified lead, before passing over the baton to the CRM and sales funnel.

-One example of Marketing Automation software is Marketo, which describes itself as “world leader in marketing automation for companies of any size”
+One example of Marketing Automation software is Marketo, which describes itself as a “world leader in Marketing Automation for companies of any size.”

 They provide tools such as: